-- 1.8.1.
+1.8.1.
 In accordance with ANSI/NETA ATS-2017 (or the most current version), all equipment, conductors, and systems included within the HAS Electrical Standards, and those that may be in addition to the Electrical Standards current content, due to specific project design, will be tested.
-Such testing will apply to field testing and as applicable, to factory testing. - 1.8.2.
-All testing will be witnessed by COH representatives, unless the COH elects not to witness any or all particular tests.
+Such testing will apply to field testing and as applicable, to factory testing.

+- 1.8.2.
+All testing will be witnessed by BSG Electrical Inspectors and HAS Commissioning Authority (CxA), unless the electrical inspectors elects not to witness any or all particular tests.
 The Contractor shall provide required advance notice and detailed testing schedule. - 1.8.3.
 All testing data and records will be certified.

 - 2.1.1.
 The Basis of Design for electrical distribution equipment, except as otherwise noted, will be Schneider Electric (Square D) or an HAS pre-approved equivalent. - 2.1.2.
 The Basis of Design for Uninterruptible Power Supplies (UPS) will be Eaton.
 No other manufacturer is approved for use due to existing installations and Airport-wide service contract. - 2.1.3.
-The Basis of Design for low-voltage (600 volt class) automatic transfer switches will be Russelectric, or an HAS pre-approved equivalent. - 2.1.4.
+The Basis of Design for low-voltage (600 volt class) automatic transfer switches will be Russelectric, or an HAS pre-approved equivalent.

+2.1.4.
 For other electrical components and materials, refer to other Sections of this Standard as applicable.
 Where no manufacturer names are stipulated, it is expected that proposed manufacturers will be industry leaders in quality and performance and fully conform to the technical, operations, and maintenance requirements.
 Proposed manufacturers must have local maintenance and service technical support.

-3.1.1.
-Upon completion of a project, the Contractor will provide an updated one-line diagram of the distribution system.

-- 3.1.1.1.
-For large projects (more than two panels and one transformer) a copy of the oneline diagram will be framed, covered with a transparent plastic (plexi-glass) cover, and mounted where approved by the IAH Engineer or Electrical Superintendent.
-This location may be a convenient wall or the back of the electrical room door. - 3.1.1.2.
+- 3.1.1.
+Upon completion of a project, the Contractor will provide an updated one-line diagram of the distribution system. - 3.1.2.
+For large projects (more than two panels and one transformer) a copy of the one- line diagram will be framed, covered with a transparent plastic (plexi-glass) cover, and mounted where approved by the IAH. - 3.1.3.
+Engineer or Electrical Superintendent.
+This location may be a convenient wall or the back of the electrical room door. - 3.1.4.
 For small projects, a suitable protected one-line diagram may be mounted on the cover of the distribution panel.